-For several editions now, ALLFORPACK EMBALLAGE PARIS has given the floor to ministers, members of parliament and public representatives committed to the major transformations of the packaging industry.
+For several editions now, ALLFORPACK EMBALLAGE PARIS has invited ministers, members of parliament and public representatives committed to the major transformations of the packaging industry.
 Regulation, innovation, industrial sovereignty, circular economy, European competitiveness...
-Discover all the interviews conducted by the show on the issues shaping the future of the sector.
+Discover all the interviews recorded at the show on the issues shaping the future of the sector.

 ALLFORPACK EMBALLAGE PARIS, a forum for dialogue serving the packaging industry

-Placed under the high patronage of the Ministry of the Economy, Finance and Industrial and Digital Sovereignty, ALLFORPACK EMBALLAGE PARIS has been supporting the major transformations of the packaging industry since 1947.
+Under the patronage of the Ministry of the Economy, Finance and Industrial and Digital Sovereignty, ALLFORPACK EMBALLAGE PARIS has been supporting the major transformations of the packaging industry since 1947.

-At the crossroads of industrial, regulatory, environmental and economic challenges, the show brings together key stakeholders from across the entire packaging value chain to decode the sector's shifts, share forward-looking visions and bring concrete solutions to light.
+At the crossroads of industrial, regulatory, environmental and economic challenges, the show brings together key stakeholders from across the entire packaging value chain to analyze the sector's shifts, share forward-looking visions and highlight practical solutions to light.

-These institutional statements reflect ALLFORPACK's role: creating a meeting point between public decision-makers, packaging professionals and user industries, in order to anticipate together the changes shaping the packaging of tomorrow.
-When public decision-makers speak out on the future of packaging.
+These institutional statements reflect ALLFORPACK's role: creating a meeting point between public decision-makers, packaging professionals and user industries, in order to anticipate together the changes shaping tomorrow's packaging.
+When public decision-makers speak about the future of packaging.

 2026 edition